 CREATE A RELAXED ATMOSPHERE BEFORE THE TEST DAY.

 During the D-day, prepare a nutritious breakfast for your child to build their stamina.
 Avoid foods that could cause them fatigue or digestive issues.
-Encourage with positive words, a hug, or anything else that will make them feel confident.
+Encourage them with positive words, a hug, or anything else that will make them feel confident.
 Also, be relaxed and cheerful, and they will also feel the same.

 AFTER THE TEST